parsh96/docker-ci-cd/README.md

 Now that we have understood the concept of Swarm Routing Mesh and HTT Routing Mesh, let's look the docker commands which will be useful for performing a Docker based build and deployment for a given application.

+### Get Client Bundle from UCP
+UCP offers secure Role Based Access Control and user management on top of a Docker Swarm Cluster.
+In my example I will be using secure login for accessing UCP and DTR.

+You can follow the online Docker documentation to understand [how to download Client Bundle](https://docs.docker.com/datacenter/ucp/2.2/guides/user/access-ucp/cli-based-access/#download-client-certificates).

 ### Build and push